dimola7/intro-node-js/README.md

   * new - `node exercises/cli/index.js new`
   * list - `node exercises/cli/index.js list`

-You'll be creating a CLI program that saves and retrieves contacts from and address book.
+You'll be creating a CLI program that saves and retrieves contacts from an address book.
 The program is partially there, however, you must install some remote modules, and use the fileSystem to get some things to work.

 - [ ] install all remote modules (hint: use npm)
 - [ ] check the README on how to run your CLI